jluszcz/ListOfLists-rs/README.md

 #  ListOfLists

-ListOfLists can generate a static website, hosted on AWS in an S3 bucket, from a json file stored in Dropbox.
+ListOfLists can generate a static website, hosted on AWS in an S3 bucket, from a `json` file stored in S3.

 ## Status